Lingua-Machina/KLinguaMachina/docs/vm-architecture.md

 ### Run Stop Hooks

-In order to free acquired resources during startup or interpreter, stop hooks can be registered and will be executed when the VM is shutting down.
+In order to free acquired resources during startup or org.linguamachina.klinguamachina.interpreter, stop hooks can be registered and will be executed when the VM is shutting down.